Junior at peace with Daytona 17 yrs after Earnhardt’s death

 ”After about eight years, I was thinking, `You know, I don’t want to be greedy, but it sure would be good to feel that one more time,”’ he said. ”It goes with you the rest of your life.
 I’ll be taking pictures with Daytona 500 champions for the rest of my life or get together with that group.”

 Jeffrey Earnhardt, the grandson of the late Dale Earnhardt and Junior’s nephew, extended the family’s streak of Daytona 500 starts to 40 consecutive years.
-Jeffrey Earnhardt is wearing a tribute helmet to honor Dale Earnhardt.
+Jeffrey Earnhardt wore a tribute helmet to honor Dale Earnhardt and finished 21st.

 ”I know how much he wants to be racing and competing, and this is the biggest race of the year,” Junior said. ”I’m hoping for some good fortune for him this year that he can enjoy, and I know he wants to be in the sport, so I’m pulling for him to do that and accomplish that.”